 Jacob M. CrokePartner

-- Goldman Sachs in connection with the global settlement with the U.S. Department of Justice, the New York, Illinois and California Attorneys General, the National Credit Union Administration and the Federal Home Loan Banks of Chicago and Seattle, resolving claims regarding Goldman’s structuring, underwriting and sales of residential mortgage-backed securities.
+- Goldman Sachs in connection with its $5.1 billion global settlement with the DOJ, the New York, Illinois and California Attorneys General, the National Credit Union Administration and the Federal Home Loan Banks of Chicago and Seattle, resolving claims regarding Goldman’s structuring, underwriting and sales of residential mortgage-backed securities.

-- UBS AG in a civil action by the Department of Justice alleging that UBS violated FIRREA in connection with $41 billion of residential mortgage-backed securities.
+- UBS AG in an ongoing civil action by the DOJ alleging that UBS violated FIRREA in connection with $41 billion of residential mortgage-backed securities.

 - Goldman Sachs in obtaining summary judgment dismissing class action fraud claims brought by investors alleging losses exceeding $2 billion in two CDO transactions.

-- Banco Popular de Puerto Rico in $300 million disputes in AAA arbitration with the FDIC arising out of loan assets purchased from the FDIC as receiver of a failed bank.
+- Banco Popular de Puerto Rico in $300 million arbitrations with the FDIC regarding loans purchased from the FDIC as receiver of a failed bank.

 - UBS AG in connection with an investigation by a consortium of state attorneys general regarding alleged benchmark interest rate manipulation.